inet-framework/inet-tutorials/wireless/doc/step11.rst

 In this step, we add a concrete wall to the model that sits between hosts ``A`` and ``R1``, and see what happens.
-Since our model still uses the ideal radio and ideal wireless medium models that do not model physical phenomena, obstacle modeling will be very simple: all obstacles completely absorb radio signals, making reception behind them impossible.
+Since our model still uses the unit disk radio and unit disk wireless medium models that do not model physical phenomena, obstacle modeling will be very simple: all obstacles completely absorb radio signals, making reception behind them impossible.